 Healthcare in Mexico- 5 Things You Should Know

-Here are 5 important things you should know when you go to a hospital in Mexico.
+Here are 5 important things you should know about medical care in Mexico.

-Yes, we’ve all heard that healthcare in Mexico is fantastic, but it’s also important to note that not every major city in Mexico has fully equipped hospitals.
+Yes, we’ve all heard that healthcare in Mexico is fantastic, but it’s also important to note that not every city in Mexico has fully equipped hospitals.
+This is especially true of smaller cities across Mexico.
+Usually, the residents of cities that don’t have the best hospitals travel to major cities like Guadalajara, Mexico City, Merida, Queretaro, or Monterrey for major medical care.

-Living in charming and small towns like San Miguel de Allende can be very relaxing.
+Living in charming and small cities like Ajijic, Tulum, Progreso, Puerto Escondido, or San Miguel de Allende can be very relaxing.
 But it’s important to note where the nearest big hospital is in case you ever need serious help.

 2. You CAN Be Denied Medical Care